mozilla/application-services/docs/howtos/smoke-testing-app-services.md

     - This script uses the symlink method described [here](./locally-published-components-in-firefox-hnt.md), cleaning up after a successful run.
 You can avoid this cleanup process (specifically on a successful run) by passing `--no-clean-up`, which will keep the symlinks.
 For example, you might run with `--action build-without-testing --no-clean-up` to experiment after with `./mach run`.

     - Unlike the other tests, HNT has the additional `action` variant of `--action run`, because it can be run from the terminal directly.

+    - You can pass `--hnt-test` (eg: `--hnt-test dom/notification`) to pass a set of tests to use if the `action` argument is `run-tests`.
+Otherwise, `./mach test --auto` will be used, which takes a guess at which tests would be best to run.
+You can pass `--hnt-test` to the `build_against_all.py` script as well.

 All test scripts also accept the `--verbose` argument to show the output of run subprocesses (such as `./mach build`).